prabhakarBU/corteva_weather_api/README.md

                     echo ${USER_PASSWORD} | sudo -S systemctl restart ${SERVICE_NAME} "

-Approach 2: ( AWS CodePipeline CI/CD )
+Approach 2: ( AWS CodePipeline CI/CD )</br>
-This approach could use more resources and depends if the team is using ECS cluster.
+This approach could use more resources and depends if the team is using ECS cluster.</br>
--Using a CodePipeline to upload the code which could be integrating with Github like third parties tools.
+-Using a CodePipeline to upload the code which could be integrating with Github like third parties tools.</br>
--CodePipeline behaves as Continuous Integration for our code workflow at this point.
+-CodePipeline behaves as Continuous Integration for our code workflow at this point.</br>
--To make this work, we would create a buildspec.yml file in our project that should read and build the code from CodePipeline and push it to the AWS CodeBuild.
+-To make this work, we would create a buildspec.yml file in our project that should read and build the code from CodePipeline and push it to the AWS CodeBuild.</br>
--Now at this point, we should have ECR endpoints, we will use this endpoints to deploy our dockerized Flask app in a bit.
+-Now at this point, we should have ECR endpoints, we will use this endpoints to deploy our dockerized Flask app in a bit.</br>
--Now, we could go ahead and create a ECS cluster that'd read the build from the ECR endpoints we just got from the above step.
+-Now, we could go ahead and create a ECS cluster that'd read the build from the ECR endpoints we just got from the above step.</br>
--This last could be done either manaully or could be automated creating another AWS CodeBuild Stage with another yaml script that'd push the build to the ECS.
+-This last could be done either manaully or could be automated creating another AWS CodeBuild Stage with another yaml script that'd push the build to the ECS.</br>